 The Mile High City of Denver Colorado will be the

-host of this winter's Wood Fired University.
-This
+host of this summer's 51st Wood Fired University.
+The

 of hands-on, wood-fired cooking instruction, demonstrations, tastings and panel discussions by world-class notables such as, Restaurateur and Award-Winning Pizza Chef - Tommy Garnick, Author and Renowned Executive Chef for Panhandle Milling - Stephanie Petersen, Award-Winning, Executive Producer of Culinary-TV - Dr. Bill Rogers, and President of Fire Within and the Wood Fired University - Ajith Dharma.

 The Wood Fired University held in Denver is the largest culinary school in the United States for wood-fired cooking.
-This will be the 50th class held in Denver and this session will be a grand celebration.
-Class size is limited but a few seats remain available, check their website for more details: www.FireWithin.com.
+This will be the 51st class held in Denver and this session was a grand celebration.
+Class size in July is limited but a few seats remain available, check their website for more details: www.FireWithin.com.